ECE-180D-WS-2023/Knowledge-Base-Wiki/Introduction-to-unity-extension.md

 Click [here](https://docs.unity3d.com/2019.3/Documentation/Manual/UnityasaLibrary.html?_ga=2.140445107.1648261134.1682715339-2111513804.1666742916) for documentation.

-### Snapping Back to Reality
+### Conclusion
+Unity is an amazing tool that provides rich features for all types of developers making it one of the global leaders in game engines.
+Yes, it has its disadvantages in performance and memory but as technology continues to progess we see that we have more powerful CPUs, GPUs, and higher availabity of RAM.
+Because of this, Unity will be able to pull a Beyonce and say "I break the internet, top two and I ain't number two."

-Unity is an amazing tool that provides reach features for developers.
-Whatever it is you want to create, you can bet Unity offers it one-way or another.
+Whatever it is you want to create (a game, augmented, or virtualy reality application), you can bet Unity offers it one-way or another.
 With it's native tools or asset store, the skies the limit when it comes to what you can create.

 ---